pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 ## Identify

-Select the descriptive adjective in the sentence.
+Select the adjective in the sentence.

 ```
 The girl was very *smart*.